mathbrook/foxglove-sdk/python/foxglove-sdk/python/docs/index.rst

 The SDK provides classes for well-known schemas.
 These can be used in conjunction with associated channel classes for type-safe logging, which ensures at compile time that messages logged to a channel all share a common schema.
 For example, you may create a :py:class:`.channels.SceneUpdateChannel` on which you will log :py:class:`.schemas.SceneUpdate` messages.
+Note that the schema classes are currently immutable and do not expose getters and setters for their fields.
+This is a limitation we plan to address in the future.

 You can also log messages with arbitrary schemas and provide your own encoding, by instantiating a :py:class:`.Channel` class.